 A violent crime can describe a wide range of different offences.
 It usually is when someone physically hurts or threatens to hurt someone, and can involve the use of a weapon.
 An offence will be recorded as a violent offence regardless of whether any physical harm was actually inflicted on a victim.
 The intention to cause harm is enough to record the crime as a violent crime.

-Incidents of violence do not always get reported to the police, but may be picked up by our Accident & Emergency departments if they deal with the victims.
-The Cambridgeshire Research Group has produced an infographic looking at the victims of assault data recorded by Addenbrooke’s A&E department.
+Incidents of violence do not always get reported to the police, but may be picked up by our Emergency departments (ED) if they deal with the victims.
+The Cambridgeshire Research Group has produced an infographic looking at the victims of assault data recorded by Addenbrooke’s Emergency Department.
 Click on the image to view as a PDF.

 Violent crimes can include: